Do you have 2 step verification enabled?

 Enable/disable SMTP AUTH for specific mailboxes

-Use the Microsoft 365 admin center to enable or disable SMTP AUTH on specific mailboxes:
+Check out Microsoft 365 admin center to make sure, SMTP AUTH on specific mailboxes is enabled:

 Open the Microsoft 365 admin center and go to Users > Active users.